draculess99/SafeStaff_AI/README_SafeStaff_AI.md

 Model Used: [successful model]
 ```

 Live mode adds richer narrative reasoning and token/cost transparency.
-If quota fails, the app falls back to local deterministic mode and shows the error clearly.
+If quota, network access, or model availability fails, SafeStaff falls back to the local deterministic expert-system mode so the workflow remains demo-safe, cost-controlled, and explainable.

 ---

 ## Data and privacy statement

-This project uses simulated, synthetic, and Kaggle-derived proxy data for demonstration.
+This project uses simulated data and public/Kaggle-derived proxy datasets for demonstration.
 No real patient records are required, and no PHI should be committed to the repository.

 Key data files: